lukeboi/scroll-fourth-second/README.md

 - Too large a model for so little data.
   - As with most things in ML, the winning formula for the kaggle competition was to increase paramater count.
 This does not make those models well-suited to finetune on small amounts of data.
   - In other words, the parameter count to finetuning dataset size ratio is way too small, a la llm scaling laws.
-- The fragment ink signal is so different from the crackle texture that attempting to finetune a model on both isn't useful.
+- The fragment ink signal is so different from the crackle texture that attempting to train a model on both isn't useful.
   - The differences in scan resolution and background colors probably also don't help.
 - The model is finetuning properly, but there just isn't any ink signal present.
   - I hope not, but this is a possibility.